Taping Date: January 8th, 2019

 As tickets were scheduled to be released at 11:30am (east coast time) I had the website open on 2 computers and my iPad.
 I kept refreshing with no luck, as they tickets hadn’t been released yet.
 About 20 minutes later, the tickets were finally loaded.
 I kept refreshing, only to constantly get an error message.

 Ten minutes later, I finally got through and quickly entered my moms name.
-I was shocked to see a confirmed ticket pop up.
+Instead of standby, I was shocked to see a confirmed ticket pop up.
 I hit the back button, and was taken back to the submission page.
 Quickly, I changed the name field to my dads name, and submitted again… another confirmed ticket!
 Ok, this seems good.
 One last time… the back button… change the name… resubmit… one more confirmed ticket!
 That was it, 3 tickets, all confirmed for the November 6, 2018 taping!
 I certainly wasn’t expecting it, but I was giddy with excitement!

 Planning the Trip

 That night I told my parents that we were going to LA, and going to see the Big Bang Theory!
 I also mentioned that I’d be taking care of the flights as a Christmas gift!
 Trips like this generally require some thought, so I expected them to need some time to think it over.
 Much to my surprise, they were all in.
 Perfect, time to plan the trip.